Project Summary

 Experiment 2

 Unlike the results observed in Experiment 1, the nitroethane treatment reduced fecal methane- producing activity by more than 60 percent compared to the rates seen in the steers administered no nitroethane.
-The researchers hypothesized that the differences in fecal methane-producing activity between the two experiments might be due to the higher dose that the steers in Experiment 2 received or that the animals were on significantly different diets.
+It was hypothesized that the differences in fecal methane-producing activity between the two experiments might be due to the higher dose that the steers in Experiment 2 received or that the animals were on significantly different diets.
 The cows in Experiment 1 were on a primarily rye grass diet, while the steers in Experiment 2 were on a 50 percent concentrate feedlot ration.

 Nitroethane administration had no effect on ruminal or fecal concentrations of generic E. coli or Campylobacter.
 Salmonella were recovered only from enriched specimens, thus indicating that concentrations were quite low (<10 colony forming units/gram of contents).
 Salmonella were recovered from pretreatment specimens, either ruminal or fecal contents, from 12 of the 18 steers.
-Two of these steers had been randomly allocated to be controls, five to receive 0.16 gram nitroethane (per kilogram of body weight per day).
+Two of these steers had been randomly allocated to be controls, five to receive 0.16 grams nitroethane (per kilogram of body weight per day).
 Salmonella was recovered from only one steer (a steer that had been treated with 0.16 grams of nitroethane per kilogram of body weight per day) at the end of the 14 days of nitroethane treatment.
 The chlorate treatment given at the end of the trial (day 15) reduced generic E. coli concentrations more than 1,000-fold within 24 hours after treatment.
 By 48 hours after treatment, E. coli concentrations were only 10-fold lower than the pretreatment levels.

 Implications